7 Ways to Fix Steam Download Stopping and Starting

 3. Sync the system clock with a time server

-- From the right window pane, click on Add clocks for different time zones to open the window in the shot directly below.
+- Click on Add clocks for different time zones from the right window pane.

 - Select the Synchronize with Internet time-server option, select a server from the drop-down menu, and click Update now.